 The Proof of Concept Example That Changed the Modern World

 Throughout the history of humanity, there have been thousands of POCs, which have lead to inventions that changed the world.

 Take Leonardo da Vinci’s machine gun design, for example.
 In fact, it’s a simple proof of concept.
 He addressed a problem (the slow reload of a cannon), came up with a solution, and explained how it would work in detail.
 Nevertheless, in his case, it took a couple of decades before a prototype was built.

 But here’s the kicker:

 In 2008, Satoshi Nakamoto published the Bitcoin whitepaper.
 That was also a proof of concept.
 He addressed an issue, proposed a solution, and explained in detail what the blockchain will do and how Bitcoin can benefit society.
-Thanks to the worldwide adoption of this public proof of concept, we have that means of payment today.
+Thanks to the worldwide adoption of this public proof of concept, we have that means of payment and trading today.
 Safe to say Satoshi Nakamoto’s POC created a whole new industry.